Nkaleth/My-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank... my coding partners Felipe Haybar,Newton Alhassan and Josep L kausi.
+I would like to thank... my coding partner Josep Lwanzo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>